 - Another option is to use our Invite Only Add On, which works very similarly but creates a new “invite code” field instead of using the discount code.

-Group Discount Codes
+Create Groups of Discount Codes

 If you have a large number of people you’d like to give discount codes to, you have a couple options.